TheEmidee/UENamingConventionValidation/README.md

-# UE4 Naming Convention Validation
+# UE Naming Convention Validation

 This plug-in allows you to make sure all assets of your project are correcly named, based on your own rules.